WIOA (Workforce Innovation and Opportunity Act) Youth Programs and Services

 The Career Institute is a career, education, and life-planning organization.
 Our mission is to train students of all ages as they chart a course for their lives or refocus career direction.
 Students train and certify in an industry specific field, obtain employment, map out a plan for advancement in their education and develop leadership qualities that will lead them to a bright future.
 Much of our work is done with 18-24 year olds through the Federally Funded Workforce Innovation and Opportunity Act (WIOA).
 We also work with the County Temporary Assistance for Needy Families (TANF) for all ages with specific training and a work experience only program.
 The main office is in Rancho Cucamonga with branch offices in Big Bear, Lake Arrowhead, Apple Valley and Barstow.

-First Institute Training & Management, Inc. (FITM) equips young adults, ages 16-24, with the skills and confidence they need to get a job and pursue a career.
-FITM offers a Career Pathways Program in healthcare and in manufacturing.
+First Institute Training & Management, Inc. (FITM) equips young adults, ages 16-24, with the skills and confidence they need to get a job and/or pursue a career through post secondary education.
+FITM is approved to operate and offer post-secondary educational programs by the California Bureau for Private Post-secondary Education (BPPE).
+FITM offers a Career Pathways Program in healthcare, manufacturing, and business.
 The goal of our program is permanent employment in a career track job with advancement opportunities.
 In addition, you will receive access and support in all of the fourteen (14) elements described under the Workforce Innovation and Opportunity Act (WIOA).
 Please contact us today so that together we may continue creating stronger communities across San Bernardino County, one job at a time.

 Goodwill provides youth services in Victorville, our programs help guide youth on their way to becoming self-sufficient and productive community members by helping them earn a high school diploma or equivalent, transitioning them into higher education and placing them in employment.
 Our programs include work readiness training, on-the-job work experience, case/participant management, individual service strategy development, vocational training, mentoring, and leadership development.
 All of our services are provided to our youth at no cost to serve the community and to Transform Lives Through the Power of Work.